13445

 When considering an investment in Doximity, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

-Although we have other favorites, we understand the arguments that Doximity isn't a bad business.
-We'd expect growth rates to moderate from here, but its .
+We think Doximity is a solid business.
+We'd expect growth rates to moderate from here, but its revenue growth has been strong over the last three years.
 And while its customer acquisition is less efficient than many comparable companies, the good news is its bountiful generation of free cash flow empowers it to invest in growth initiatives.
+On top of that, its impressive gross margins indicate excellent business economics.

-Wall Street analysts covering the company had a one-year price target of $27.92 per share right before these results (compared to the current share price of $25.39).
+Wall Street analysts covering the company had a one-year price target of $29.77 right before these results (compared to the current share price of $23.99).